SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 This behavior can be used to match and ignore one or more cases in a ``switch`` statement.
-Because Swift's ``switch`` statement is exhaustive and does not allow empty cases, it is sometimes necessary to deliberately match and ignore a case in order to make your intentions explicit.
+Because Swift's ``switch`` statement is exhaustive and doesn't allow empty cases, it is sometimes necessary to deliberately match and ignore a case in order to make your intentions explicit.
 You do this by writing the ``break`` statement as the entire body of the case you want to ignore.